SyedHuzaifa007/Health-Is-Wealth-Website/README.md

 # Health-Is-Wealth-Website
-This repository contains all the code for Health Is Wealth Website It.
+This repository contains all the code for Health Is Wealth Website It is.